 The State University at New York (SUNY) and SUNY Erie Community College (SUNY Erie) continue to operate under the most up to date federal, state and county public health guidance to ensure the safety of the faculty, staff and students at SUNY Erie.
 The health, safety and well-being of our students, faculty, staff and college community remain our top priority.

-Please find listed COVID-19 protocols that SUNY Erie, will be adopting or continuing for the fall 2021 semester.
+Please find listed COVID-19 protocols that SUNY Erie will be adopting or continuing.
 These protocols were developed under the guidance of SUNY, New York State Department of Health, the Centers for Disease Control and Prevention (CDC), and Erie County Department of Health.

 SUNY Erie encourages all students and staff to get vaccinated for COVID-19 as part of our community effort to promote health and safety.
 The Erie County Department of Health offers several vaccination locations, including on our South and North campuses.
 For more information on available vaccination pods, please visit the Erie County, NY Department of Health's vaccine information webpage.
 Reservations are recommended; however, walk-ins are accepted.